 You might also like the post about the terrifying flight to Luka airport, or the even more terrifying bus ride from Phaplu to Kathmandu, if you feel the flight is too scary.
 I’m such a wimp.
-See our other Nepal content in the related posts section, bottom of the page and don’t forget to sign up to follow us to Base Camp this year, K2 in 2019.
+See our other Nepal content in the related posts section, bottom of the page and don’t forget to sign up to follow us to Base Camp this year, K2 soon.

 for you, for Pinterest.
 Thanks!